 While you can run your dog with their regular leash, you may want to buy a specific dog running leash which makes it easy to go running hands free with your dog, using a bungee leash which you can attach around your waist and to a dog running harness on your running buddy, which should be comfortable and well-fitting for them to run in safely and comfortably.

 I’ve sniffed out some of the best dog running leash and dog running harness combos to help you make the right choice when it comes to investing in some new dog running gear.
-We also explain why you may want to have a specific dog running waist belt to attach to your dog’s running leash.
+We’ve also included a dog running leash and harnesses buyer’s guide, which explains why you may want to have a specific dog running waist belt to attach to your dog’s running leash, and how to choose which style is most likely to be best for you and your dog.

 If you’re new to running with your dog then you may also find our specific post on how to run with your dog useful reading when preparing both of you for running together.